lu-martins/buggycars/README.md

 ## Evidences

-After running a spec, then the evidence can be found on /cypress/screenshots
+After running a spec, the evidence can be found on /cypress/screenshots

 ## Configuration